 - Be responsible.

-sex partners increases your risk of getting an STD.
+- Having several sex partners increases your risk of getting an STI.

 Female condom use

 Even if you are using another birth control method, you may wish to use condoms to reduce your risk of getting an STI.
 Female condoms may lower the risk of HPV infection of the cervix, but they do not cover all of the vulva.
 These condoms are more effective at lowering the risk for other STIs.